shmoergh/brain-cv-tuner/README.md

 ### 2) Load calibration at startup

-In your firmware init path:
+If you want to use calibrated values in your firmware, add this in your init section:

 ```cpp
 #include "brain-io/audio-cv-out.h"